A Ranking Representation of Optimal Sequential Search: Empirical Strategy of the Weitzman Model

-The third component, $\xi^z_{ij}$, is referred to as the search propensity.
-It enters only the reservation value and influences the consumer’s inspection decisions, without directly affecting purchase choices.\footnote{We use the term ``search propensity'' to describe the difference between the reservation value and the conditional expectation of the purchase value, following \cite{morozov2023measuring} and \cite{onzo2025bayesian}.} Search cost $c_{ij}$ is typically considered the primary determinant of search propensity.
-When $c_{ij}$ is independent and known to consumer, its impact to the search propensity depends solely on the distribution of $\varepsilon_{ij}$ and the magnitude of $c_{ij}$, expressed as $m_\varepsilon(c_{ij})$, a strictly decreasing function derived from Equation \eqref{eq:rv}.\footnote{The additivity of search propensity and the monotonicity of $m_\varepsilon(\cdot)$ are proved in Appendix \ref{app:linear_and_monotonicity}.} Beyond search costs, $\xi^z_{ij}$ may also capture other sources of stochasticity that are not directly tied to cost but influence consumers’ inclination to inspect.\footnote{Existing empirical studies often do not distinguish between these two components, particularly when it comes to observable factors that affect search behavior, such as positions on the list page \citep{ursu2018power}, distances to the store \citep{yavorsky2021consumer}, and search refinement tools \citep{chen2017sequential}.
-However, some behavioral motives may not be well suited to be attributed to search costs, such as searches undertaken for entertainment or leisure purposes \citep{moe2003buying}.}
+The third component, $\xi^z_{ij}$, is referred to as the inspection propensity.
+It enters only the reservation value and influences the consumer's inspection decisions.\footnote{We use the term ``propensity'' to describe the difference between the reservation value and the conditional expectation of the purchase value, following \cite{morozov2023measuring} and \cite{onzo2025bayesian}.} Search cost $c_{ij}$ is typically considered the primary determinant of inspection propensity.
+When $c_{ij}$ is independent and known to consumer, its impact to the inspection propensity depends solely on the distribution of $\varepsilon_{ij}$ and the magnitude of $c_{ij}$, expressed as $m_\varepsilon(c_{ij})$, a strictly decreasing function derived from Equation \eqref{eq:rv}.\footnote{The additivity of inspection propensity and the monotonicity of $m_\varepsilon(\cdot)$ are proved in Appendix \ref{app:linear_and_monotonicity}.} Beyond search costs, $\xi^z_{ij}$ may also capture other sources of stochasticity that are not directly tied to cost but influence consumers' inclination to inspect.\footnote{Existing empirical studies often do not distinguish between these two components, particularly for observable factors that influence search actions, such as list-page positions \citep{ursu2018power}, store distances \citep{yavorsky2021consumer}, and search refinement tools \citep{chen2017sequential}.
+Some motives, however, are less appropriately attributed to search costs, such as searches undertaken for entertainment or leisure \citep{moe2003buying}.}

-We make the following assumptions, including Independence and Invariance: \begin{enumerate}[label={}, leftmargin=*] \item Assumption 1: Consumer observes $\xi^u_{ij}, \xi^z_{ij}$ and the distribution of $\varepsilon_{ij}$ at the beginning of search. \item Assumption 2: Consumer only knows the value of $\varepsilon_{ij}$ until product $j$ is inspected. \item Assumption 3: (Independence) Inspecting a product $j$ does not lead to information on $\varepsilon_{ik}$ for any $k\not=j$. \item Assumption 4: (Invariance) Products not inspected and not purchased in each step remain available in the next step. \end{enumerate}
+We make the following assumptions, including Independence and Invariance: \begin{enumerate}[label={}, leftmargin=*] \item Assumption 1: Consumer observes $\xi^u_{ij}, \xi^z_{ij}$ and the distribution of $\varepsilon_{ij}$ at the beginning of search. \item Assumption 2: Consumer only knows the value of $\varepsilon_{ij}$ once product $j$ is inspected. \item Assumption 3 (Independence): Inspecting a product $j$ reveals no information on $\varepsilon_{ik}, \forall k\not=j$. \item Assumption 4 (Invariance): Products not inspected and not purchased in each step remain feasible for inspection in the next step with the same underlying purchase values and search costs. \end{enumerate}